yell/boltzmann-machines/README.md

 The training with all pre-trainings takes quite a lot of time, but once trained, these nets can be used for other (similar) datasets/tasks.
 <br>
-Discriminative performance now is very close to state of the art (having 7800 vs. 10k hidden units), and data augmentation given another 4% of test accuracy:
+Discriminative performance of Gaussian RBM now is very close to state of the art (having 7800 vs. 10k hidden units), and data augmentation given another 4% of test accuracy:

 | <div align="center">algorithm</div> | test accuracy, % |
 | :--- | :---: |